 John Coltrane was a key figure in jazz history, a pioneer in world music and an intensely emotional force whose following continues to grow.
-This biography, the first by a professional jazz scholar and performer, presents a huge amount of never-before-published material, including interviews with Coltrane, documents in his his handwriting, photos, genealogical documents and innovative musical analyis that offers a fresh view of Coltrane’s genius.
+This biography, the first by a professional jazz scholar and performer, presents a huge amount of never-before-published material, including interviews with Coltrane, documents in his his handwriting, photos, genealogical documents and innovative musical analysis that offers a fresh view of Coltrane’s genius.
+18.95

 Images of America series is High Point by Barbara E. Taylor - $21.99

 High Point showcases the rich manufacturing and community history of this North Carolina Triad city.
 The book illustrates how local residents in High Point have worked, played, learned, worshipped and celebrate over time.
 Despite the city’s humble beginnings at the intersection of the Plank Road and the railroad, 150 years of entrepreneurial spirit and growth has made High Point a large metro area full of culturally rich and diverse people.

 North Carolina Schools of Longrifles 1765-1865 - $125